aksio-app/docs/adrs/ADR-002-go-http-router-package.md

 - Fewer built-in conveniences
 - Requires more boilerplate code
 - Smaller ecosystem of Chi-specific middleware
-- Less structured than full frameworks
+- Less structured than full-featured packages

 ### Option 5: Standard Library (net/http + gorilla/mux or httprouter)
 **Description**: Use Go's standard library with a minimal router.